-  These channels include any area where the customer interfaces directly with your organization including call centers, websites, live chat capabilities, audio sound bites like the one in the TL;DR of this post, retail stores, and much, much more.
-As you gather data from each of these channels, you’re able to analyze what’s happening along the customer’s journey, quickly uncovering failing experience initiatives.
+These channels include any area where the customer interfaces directly with your organization, including call centers, websites, live chat capabilities, audio sound bites like the one in the TL;DR of this post, retail stores and much, much more.
+As you gather data from each of these channels, you’re able to analyze what’s happening along the customer’s journey and quickly uncover failing experience initiatives.

-If you’ve read our post about creating your customer journey map, you know just how much the buying process has changed throughout the last decade, and thus, the importance of tracking what’s happening at each touchpoint.
+If you’ve read our post about creating your customer journey map, you know just how much the buying process has changed over the last decade and thus, the importance of tracking what’s happening at each touchpoint.
 Consumers today flock to organizations that offer faster service, more personalized care, and experiences that extend long past the purchase.
 They embrace brands that provide timely, helpful messages in the right place at just the right time.
-Although a customer journey map can help you understand how and when to deliver that content, it’s the customer journey analytics that tells you how well the message is received and where growth opportunities lie.
+Although a customer journey map can help you understand how and when to deliver that content, it’s customer journey analytics that tells you how well messages are received and where growth opportunities lie.

 As you can imagine, the insights gleaned from this type of analysis are powerful.
-It’s perhaps for that reason customer journey analytics has made its way onto on the Gartner hype cycle and continues to climb toward the peak of inflated expectations.
+It’s perhaps for this reason that customer journey analytics has made its way onto on the Gartner Hype Cycle and continues to climb toward the peak of inflated expectations.

-We’re still estimated to be 5-10 years out from customer journey analytics reaching the plateau of productivity.
-Yet, now’s the time to start getting your hands dirty analyzing the data available to you about your customer.
-It’s in the data that opportunities await.
-But data in itself is overwhelming at best, which causes many people to just skim the surface of what’s available, failing to gain deep insights.
+It’s estimated that we’re still 5-10 years out from customer journey analytics reaching the plateau of productivity.
+Yet, now’s the time to start getting your hands dirty analyzing available data about your customer.
+It’s in this data that opportunities await.
+But data in itself is overwhelming at best, which causes many people to just skim the surface of what’s available, thus failing to gain deep insights.